AdityaDeshmane/iOSTickerView/README.md

 -------------

 >
-* Add following view controller's files to your project
+* Add following class files to your project

    >>ADTicker.h